What Is Insurance Eligibility Verification?

 Verifying eligibility only once without re-checking before the appointment

 Coverage can change between the verification date and the appointment date.
-Plan terminations, employer changes, and coordination of benefits updates can invalidate an earlier verification, leading to denials on claims filed with outdated coverage information.
+Plan terminations, employer changes, and coordination of benefits updates can invalidate an earlier verification, causing denials on claims filed with outdated coverage information.

 Implement a two-step verification process: initial verification 48-72 hours before the appointment and a same-day re-check at or before patient arrival.